The AI Data Structure

 As detailed in the Flow Logic guide, an Agent can make dynamic decisions.
 Instead of an “IF” based on a simple rule, the Agent can route the flow based on the user’s intent.

 - Practical Example: A customer service agent receives a message.
-If the LLM detects a sentiment of “frustration” or “anger,” the Agent can decide to invoke the “Escalate to Human” tool.
+If the LLM detects a feeling of “frustration” or “anger,” the Agent can decide to invoke the “Escalate to a Human” tool.
 If it detects a “technical question,” it will invoke the “Search Knowledge Base” tool.

 Cognitive Merging (Synthesis)

 This is one of the superpowers of Agents.
-An Agent can consult multiple tools and, in lieu of simply merging the data, it synthesizes them into a unified response.
+An Agent can consult multiple tools and, instead of simply merging the data, it synthesizes it into a unified response.

 - Practical Example:

-- The Agent calls the Weather Tool and gets
+- The Agent invokes the Weather Tool and obtains

 Hybrid Automations